You will find a plentiful supply of affordable taxis across Mexico’s cities, towns and villages

 Smartphones are beginning to change the way that people book cabs in cities around the world.
 App-Cabs, offered through firms like Uber, Cabify and Lyft offer customers the ability to book a cab using their smartphone, agree a price and time for pick-up.

-Uber, has established itself well in Mexico City.
-Cabify also operates here.
 The services offers those with smart-phones a way to book a cab through a mobile app for a pre-agreed price.
 Fares are comparable with Sitio type cabs (see above), and sometimes trade at a premium to this when local demand increases.

 The Uber and Cabify services are particularly popular with young middle-class students, working professionals, and women.
 The service has gained a lot of popularity especially as the vehicles these services offer are newer that the average street cab, and with the App it’s possible to see where your vehicle is in relation to your current location and plan accordingly.
 There’s the added convenience of paying through your App-Cab account, so even if you don’t have much cash or are short of change, you can get a taxi ride.

 Data Charges: Note that App-Cab services require your phone’s data connection to work.
 If you are visiting Mexico and roaming with your non-Mexican smart-phone data fees can be very expensive.
 Check with your plan to see if you get an allowance for data roaming in Mexico; otherwise, use a WiFi connection at your hotel or a coffee shop etc. to arrange these types of rides via your smart-phone.
+See the guide to Communications in Mexico for details about cell phone services here.

 Here are a few tips to help you travel effectively by cab in Mexico, based on recent travel experiences:

-- In Mexico City, some street cab drivers won’t know the place where you want to go, so you will need to be able to direct them or, if you don’t speak Spanish, have a map on your person to show them where they need to go, or use a mapping application on your smartphone.
+Giving directions: In Mexico City, some street cab drivers won’t know the place where you want to go, so you will need to be able to direct them or, if you don’t speak Spanish, have a map on your person to show them where they need to go, or use a mapping application on your smartphone.
 This scenario is less likely with Taxi Rank cabs and never a problem with private or airport taxis as they carry street maps / apps in the vehicle.